arangodb/arangodb/Documentation/Manual/NewFeatures11.md

 that they should be used only when they replace a considerable amount of individual requests.

-For more information see @ref HttpBatch.
+For more information see @ref HttpBatch and @EXTREF{http://www.arangodb.org/2012/10/04/gain-factor-of-5-using-batch-updates,this blog article}.

 ## More fine grained control of sync behavior